What Happens if Your Car Gets Totaled and You Still Owe Money?

 Should You File A Lawsuit to Cover Your Losses?

 If you were involved in an accident where the other driver was clearly at fault, you might get a phone call from the driver’s insurance company.
 They may want to know your version of what happened, how you’re feeling, and where you work.
 You are under no obligation to give them a recorded statement.
 Insurance agents can be tricky; they may be looking for any excuse to pay you less than what your claim is worth.
 Sure, you’d like a fast resolution, but not if it’s far less than you deserve for your medical bills, lost wages, and property damage.
-For this reason, it is always wise to have a personal injury attorney advocating on your behalf and communicating with the insurance companies for you.
+For this reason, it is always wise to have a team of New York City personal injury lawyers advocating on your behalf and communicating with the insurance companies for you.
 Professional representation costs nothing upfront, but rather, costs you a third of the total settlement if compensation is secured.
 Keep in mind the statute of limitations for filing a lawsuit following a car accident in New York is three years, but it’s best to start working with a law firm right away, while the evidence is fresh.